 Here are a few additional terms related screws and threading that are helpful to know:

-Major Diameter: This refers to the diameter of a screw including the raised helix’s height.
-Measure using a slot gauge or a caliper rule.
+Major Diameter: This refers to the diameter of a screw including the raised helix’s height like an imaginary cylinder around the thread.
+It is measured using a slot gauge or a caliper rule.
 You can only measure major diameter with an external thread screw

 Minor Diameter: Minor diameter is a screw’s diameter measured at the base or root of the thread at the innermost part of the screw.
 You need specialized equipment to measure the minor diameter accurately.